PNU-SCV/stm32-robot/README.md

 If an error occurs in the system, the `Error_Handler` function disables all interrupts and enters an infinite loop.
 This ensures that the error can be debugged safely.

-## 6. License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.